 Science is all around us and studying science as a core subject provides the foundations for understanding the material world.
 Scientific understanding is changing our lives and is vital to the world's future prosperity, and students are taught essential aspects of the knowledge, methods, processes, and uses of science.
 Students are helped to appreciate how the complex and diverse phenomena of the natural world can be described in terms of a small number of key ideas relating to the sciences which are both inter-linked and are of universal application.
-Science is a highly regarded subject, often linking other subjects such as such as mathematics, sports science and food technology.
+Science is a highly regarded subject, often linking other subjects such as Mathematics, Sports Science, and Food Technology.

 Combined Science GCSEs (2 GCSEs) can be taken in one of two tiers: Foundation (grades 1 to 5) and higher (grades 4 to 9).
 The choice of tiers is decided based on students' ability throughout the course and is regularly reviewed to give the best opportunity to reach their potential.
-GCSE Combined Science is examined by six written papers which equate to 2 GCSEs at the end of Year 11.
+GCSE Combined Science is examined by six written papers which equate to 2 GCSEs at the end of Year11.
 All papers must be taken at the same tier

-Paper 1s - Biology, Chemistry and Physics (70 marks each)
+Paper 1 - Biology, Chemistry and Physics (210 total marks)

-Paper 2s - Biology, Chemistry and Physics (70 marks each)
+Paper 2 - Biology, Chemistry and Physics (210 total marks)